The Ultimate Guide to Iceland in December

 The Christmas celebrations in Iceland take place during Advent, and they weave together both Lutheranism and Paganism.
 The festival officially starts on the fourth Sunday before Christmas Eve, when the Christmas trees are lit across the country.

-In the capital, the great Oslo Christmas Tree (yes, it's a gift from Norway) is lit at Austurvollur square to signal the start of the Christmas season, and the event is very popular.
+In Reykjavik, the great Oslo Christmas Tree (yes, it's a gift from Norway) is lit at Austurvollur square to signal the start of the Christmas season, and the event is very popular.

 The first Yule Lad arrives on December 11, and then they come to town, one by one, day by day.
 So when Christmas Eve rolls around, Icelandic children will have already gotten 13 small presents in their shoe!
 However, if children behave badly, they just get a measly potato.

 The Yule Lads are not always on their best behavior, as they are quite sneaky and mischievous.
 Each one has a name that is derived from their personality.
 There is "Door Slammer," who's very brash and loud.
 "Skyr-Gobbler" who loves nothing more than eating skyr and doesn't hesitate to steal it if he's really hungry.
-"Doorway-Sniffer" has a large nose and acute sense of smell, which he uses to locate laufabraud ("leaf bread"), a type of fried bread, commonly baked during Christmas.
+"Doorway-Sniffer" has a large nose and acute sense of smell, which he uses to locate laufabraud ("leaf bread"), a type of fried bread commonly eaten over Christmas.

-Photo by David Stanley, from Wikimedia Creative Commons.
+Photo from Wikimedia Creative Commons, by Andrii Gladii.

-Other Yule Lads include "Spoon-Licker", "Pot-Scraper", "Bowl-Licker", "Candle-Stealer" and the diminutive "Stubby".
+Other Yule Lads include "Spoon-Licker," "Pot-Scraper," "Bowl-Licker," "Candle-Stealer," and the short "Stubby."
 Before the Yule Lads got more modernized in the early 20th century, the brothers were more like trolls that parents would tell their children horror stories about if they did not behave.
 Today, the Yule Lads are considered much more benevolent and can even sometimes be spotted wearing Santa-like red and white clothes in downtown Reykjavik.

-However, their mother Gryla has not been modernized to the same extent as her sons.
-She is a frightening troll that controls her family with an iron fist alongside her doofus of a husband, Leppaludi, who is several centuries older than her.
+However, their mother, Gryla, has not been modernized to the same extent as her sons.
+She is a frightening troll who controls her family with an iron fist alongside her doofus of a husband, Leppaludi.
 Gryla is definitely the evilest of the family, as she descends from the mountains every Christmas to kidnap and eat naughty children (and, possibly, grown adults).
-In the above picture, you can see figures of Gryla and Leppaludi in Akureyri
+In the above picture, you can see figures of Gryla and Leppaludi in Akureyri.

-Gryla has an enormous black cat, the Yule Cat, who also eats children, but only those who don't receive any new clothes for Christmas.
+Gryla has an enormous black cat, the Yule Cat or "Jólakötturinn," who also eats children, but only those who don't receive any new clothes for Christmas.
 That way, kids can't complain if they get "boring" soft presents on Christmas, like socks or shirts.
-Below you can see a large lit-up statue of the Yule Cat, which is placed in Laekjartorg square in Reykjavik's city center every year during the Christmas season.
+Below, you can see a large lit-up statue of the Yule Cat, which is placed in Laekjartorg square in Reykjavik's city center every year during the Christmas season.

 Note that some shops, restaurants, and tours may be closed or have limited opening hours during the height of the Christmas season.
 Closures mainly occur between December 24 to December 26 and December 31 and January 1.
-Icelanders hold the biggest Christmas celebrations on Christmas Eve and traditionally exchange gifts after dinner.
+Icelanders hold the biggest Christmas celebrations on Christmas Eve and traditionally exchange gifts after dinner, which officially starts with the ringing of church bells at exactly 6 pm.

 Those who want to enjoy the season outside the capital region could head to Obyggdasetrid, the Wilderness Center.
-They host 'Nostalgia of Christmas' tours throughout December, where you can learn about the festival's history in Iceland while enjoying homemade Icelandic Christmas food.
+They host "Nostalgia of Christmas" experiences throughout December, where you can learn about the festival's history in Iceland while enjoying homemade Icelandic Christmas food.

 New Year's Eve in Iceland